sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 # Team effort

 - **Dmitry**: PhD Compiler architecture & a bit of type theory @ next major version of Scala Compiler(3.0)
-- **Nelson**: MIT grad, One of the longest tenured engineers at Stripe.
-Great knowledge of Ruby and MRI internals.
+- **Nelson**: One of the longest tenured engineers at Stripe.
+Great knowledge of Ruby and MRI internals
-- **Paul**: Stanford grad, Previously at Facebook on HHVM and Hack
+- **Paul**: Previously at Facebook on HHVM and Hack
-- **Jake**: CMU grad, joined team in August, a lot of experience with Flow
+- **Jake**: Joined team in August, a lot of experience with Flow
+- **James**: developed Salesforce Apex and worked on the Scala compiler
-- we are currently hiring for this team.
+- We are currently hiring for this team

 ---

 ## Outline

-- Assumptions that Sorbet is developped under
+- Assumptions that Sorbet is developed under
 - State of Sorbet at Stripe
 - Evolution of Sorbet type system
 - New things in Sorbet since last meeting

 ---

-# Assumptions that Sorbet is developped under
+# Assumptions

 Note:
  - Sorbet is built with these constraints in mind.